Neutrino-nucleus interactions and the determination of oscillation parameters: Dependence of oscillation parameters on the description of nuclear effects

-A first step in this direction was taken by ~\textcite{Coloma:2013rqa}, where a comparison between ideal energy reconstruction and a fit performed using migration matrices derived from an event generator, in this case GiBUU was made.
+A first step in this direction was taken by the authors of Ref.~~\cite{Coloma:2013rqa}, where a comparison between ideal energy reconstruction and a fit performed using migration matrices derived from an event generator\textemdash in this case GiBUU\textemdash was made.
 Specifically, the ability to measure the atmospheric mixing parameters in $\nu_\mu\rightarrow\nu_\mu$ disappearance was studied.
-The main finding is, that a near detector will lead to a high $\chi^2$-value per degree of freedom, that is a bad fit, but does not prevent significant bias in the parameter determination, which can potentially be as large as several times the statistical error.
+The main finding is that the use of a near detector leads to a high $\chi^2$-value per degree of freedom, that is a bad fit, but does not prevent significant bias in the parameter determination, which can potentially be as large as several times the statistical error.
 Both the $\chi^2$-value and bias can be reduced if the energy scale of the experiment is allowed to shift by as much as 5\%.
 The key to this behavior is the fact, that the beam flux is not known a priori to better than 5--10\% and hence the near detector cannot determine the right energy migration matrix \emph{and} the beam flux simultaneously.
 In essence, there are fewer observables than unknowns.

-A somewhat more sophisticated analysis has been presented in the work of ~\textcite{Coloma:2013tba}, where a comparison between two event generators, GiBUU and GENIE, was performed, in which one of the generators was used to compute virtual data and this virtual data in turn was fitted using the other event generator.
+A somewhat more sophisticated analysis has been presented in Ref.~\cite{Coloma:2013tba}, where a comparison between two event generators, GiBUU and GENIE, was performed.
+One of the generators was used to compute virtual data, and this virtual data was in turn fitted using the other event generator.
 The specific choice of generators for this comparison was guided by convenience and availability and does not imply that one of them is more accurate than the other, or that any of them is more accurate than some other generator.
 The results are somewhat sobering, as can be seen from Fig.~\ref{fig:generators}, clearly indicating that a large bias with acceptable $\chi^2$-values could occur.
 The closed contours are obtained from fitting data generated with GENIE with GENIE, whereas the open contours are obtained from fitting data generated with GENIE with GiBUU.
-In the left hand panel the energy scale is fixed and in the right panel a 5\% energy scale shift is allowed.
+In the left hand panel the energy scale is fixed, while in the right panel a 5\% energy scale shift is allowed.